 What are the odds of getting RSV?

 It is important to note there is a wide range of how RSV can affect a given child.
-A portion of these children (somewhere between 60 to 75 percent) will have symptoms consistent with a mild cold.
-Around 25 to 40 percent will have a more significant illness that involves the lower respiratory tract including the lungs.
+A portion of these children (somewhere between 60% to 75%) will have symptoms consistent with a mild cold.
+Around 25% to 40% will have a more significant illness that involves the lower respiratory tract including the lungs.
 About 10 out of every 1,000 children will need to be hospitalized.

 When to go to the doctor